wschae/pybitcointools/README.md

 * Electrum and BIP0032 support
 * Make and publish a transaction all in a single command line instruction
 * Includes non-bitcoin-specific conversion and JSON utilities
-* Experimental Segregated Witness support
+* BIP143 Segregated Witness support

 ### Disadvantages: